This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon paprika

 - Preheat the oven to 425°F and line a large rimmed baking sheet with parchment paper.

-- Lay the chicken tenders on a paper towel to try them and slightly tenderize them with a fork.
-Season with salt and pepper.
+- Pat the chicken tenders dry with a paper towel and season with salt and pepper.

-- In a medium size bowl, whisk together the eggs, mustard and salt and pepper.
-In another medium size bowl, combine the panko breadcrumbs, paprika and dried thyme.
-You can also use a ziplock bag for the panko mixture.
+- In a medium size bowl, whisk together the eggs and dijon mustard.
+In another medium size bowl, combine the panko breadcrumbs, paprika, garlic powder and onion powder.